crt26/pqc-evaluation-tools/README.md

 ### Testing Output Files
-After selecting the desired testing script, the performance benchmarks will be performed and the unparsed results will be stored in the newly created ``up-results`` directory within the code's root directory. liboqs unparsed results will be stored in the `up-results/liboqs/machine-x`* directory.
-The PQC TLS test results will be stored in the `up-results/liboqs/machine-x`* directory.
+After selecting the desired testing script, the performance benchmarks will be performed and the unparsed results will be stored in the newly created ``up-results`` directory within the code's root directory.
+Liboqs unparsed results will be stored in the `up-results/Liboqs/machine-x`* directory.
+The PQC TLS test results will be stored in the `up-results/Liboqs/machine-x`* directory.

 **The machine number assigned to the test*